Hobbyist101/ToDoList/README.md

 # To Do List
-## Demonstration Only, For The Odin Project
+## Demonstration Only, Inspired by The Odin Project
 *For ToDoList Application, Please Refer To >[Super-Productivity](https://github.com/johannesjo/super-productivity)*

 **Screenshot**